 How To Pet Your Dog

-How To Tell If Your Dog Is Enjoying The Petting Session
+How Do I Know If My Dog Is Enjoying The Petting Session?

 What Are The Benefits Of Petting Your Dog?

 As mentioned above, being pet can have beneficial health and well-being effects on dogs.
 There is growing evidence that these interactions have similar effects on the people doing the petting as well.
 One experiment found that petting a dog can lower a person’s blood pressure and heart rate (Vormbrock and Grossberg, 1988).
 It has also been shown that physical contact with dogs can increase our levels of oxytocin, sometimes called the “cuddle” or “love” hormone (Miller et al., 2009).
 Another study suggested that petting dogs could help improve the functioning of our immune system by increasing the level of antibodies that fight off sickness in our bodies (Charnetski et al., 2004).

 Aside from Petting, Do Dogs Like Hugs And Kisses?